deckhouse/deckhouse/docs/documentation/pages/installing/README.md

   - The `sudo` command is available to the user on the server (VM).
 - Checks for cloud cluster installation:
   - The master node virtual machine configuration meets the minimum requirements.
-  - The master node configuration specified in the installation configuration meets the minimum requirements.

 ### Aborting the installation